Editor's Note: This post was originally published on June 10, 2018, and updated for accuracy and comprehensiveness.

 - Monitoring technician locations at all times during the day

 - Registering and monitoring assets and inventory levels

 - Receiving customer approval and sending invoices on the spot via email

-If you’ve already jumped onboard and embraced a data-driven approach to field service operations, kudos to you!
-You’re among the 52% of all field service organizations identified by Gartner, Inc. and Field Service USA that have ditched their manual, paper-based systems and implemented a digital solution.
-You’ve upped your game and taken an important first step in an evolving process that will help you prepare for the future.
+Suppose you’ve already jumped on board and embraced a data-driven approach to operations; kudos to you!
+You’re among the 48% of all field service organizations identified by Gartner, Inc. and Field Service USA that have ditched their manual, paper-based systems and implemented a digital solution.
+You’ve upped your game and taken an essential first step in an evolving process that will prepare you for the future.

-If you have implemented a top-notch digital solution – one that’s easy to reconfigure and highly scalable – you’re way ahead of competitors still operating in the manual world.
-And you stand to gain an even greater competitive advantage as time goes on.
+If you have implemented a top-notch digital solution that’s easy to reconfigure and highly scalable, you’re way ahead of competitors.
+And you gain a competitive advantage as time goes on.
 Why?
-Because you have built a foundation on which to prepare your business for the future.
+Because you have built a foundation to prepare your business for the future.

-Remember when always-connected mobile devices, cloud-based computing, Internet of Things, and “machine learning” seemed like futuristic notions?
-Today, they’re well-accepted tools to help sports teams and field service organizations alike monitor activity in the field, collect location data, and track the success or failure of specific strategies.
-In sports and in field service, technology available today is helping make “predictive intelligence” a very real and very valuable tool.
+Remember when always-connected mobile devices, cloud-based computing, the Internet of Things (IoT), and “machine learning” seemed like futuristic notions?
+Today, they’re well-accepted tools to help sports teams and field service organizations monitor activity in the field, collect location data, track the success, or failure of specific strategies.
+In sports and field service, the technology available today is helping make “predictive intelligence” a valuable tool.

-Customer and sports-fan happiness is directly related to effectiveness in (or on) the field, and an indirect result of the way organizations are structured to support their workers or players with data-driven strategies and predictive intelligence.
-Take the first steps by collecting lots of data from many different sources, analyzing it from many different angles and viewpoints, and devising strategies that help predict positive outcomes.
+Customer and sports-fan happiness are directly related to effectiveness in (or on) the field.
+They indirectly affect how organizations are structured to support their workers or players with data-driven strategies and predictive intelligence.
+Take the first steps by collecting lots of data from many different sources, analyzing it from different angles and viewpoints, and devising strategies to help predict positive outcomes.
 It’s what sports team owners and coaches have been doing for years to create winning teams and happy fans.